jamonholmgren/ProMotion/README.md

 Run `bundle install` in Terminal to install ProMotion.

-Go into your app/app_delegate.rb file and add the following:
+Go into your app/app_delegate.rb file and replace everything with the following:

 ```ruby
 class AppDelegate < ProMotion::Delegate